Resources / Guide

 Use responsibly

-Only run the security scan against agents you own or have explicit authorization to test.
-Agent Etna produces real adversarial payloads.
+Only simulate and security-scan agents you own or have explicit authorization to test.
+Agent Etna produces real adversarial payloads when probing for risks.

 After GitHub sign-in I land on a blank dashboard